djensenius/DownloadManager/README.md

 DownloadManager
 ===============

-A simple PHP download manager created to help musicians manage downloadable content.
+A simple PHP download manager created to help people manage downloadable content.
+An administrative area is used to create a unique download code that expires after a single use.

 ##Installation
 1. Edit config file